AndrewMichael2020/personal-gh-page/_sections/06-certifications.md

 * Fundamentals of Containers, Kubernetes and OpenShift
 * Fundamentals of Ansible

+### NVIDIA
+* Fundamentals of Accelerated Computing with CUDA Python

 ### Academic & Projects
 * **MIT 6.S191 (2023) Introduction to Deep Learning**  -- MIT
 * C Programming Specialization: Exploring C; Programming in C; Data Structures in C; Building Objects in C -- University of Michigan